Choosing The Best Pool Filter Media

-- The budget that you have to spend on your swimming pool filters.
+- The budget that you must spend on your swimming pool filters.

-When designing a swimming pool or spa filtration system, an engineer have to make sure that the filter or filters meet the required needs of his client.
+When designing a swimming pool or spa filtration system, an engineer must make sure that the filter or filters meet the required needs of his client.

-The reasons for this is that the type of pool filter media found in the pool filters will determined the size of the suspended particles to be trapped.
+The reason for this is that the type of pool filter media found in the pool filters will determine the size of the suspended particles to be trapped.

-Their are an elite group of filter media that are available.
+There is an elite group of filter media that are available.
 Calculating your filtration needs will determine the best swimming pool filter for the job.
-Therefore recommending the right media is crucial to achieving that desired clear water.
+Therefore, recommending the right media is crucial to achieving that desired clear water.

-Media that are regularly used in the swimming pool and spa business are as follows:
+Media that are extensively used in the swimming pool and spa business are as follows:

-This D.E. powder is used to coat a grid or septum device that make up the filtration media of your swimming pool filters.
-The powder is held against the grid or septum by the force of the moving water through your pool filters.
+This D.E. powder is used to coat a grid or septum device that makes up the filtration media of your swimming pool filters.
+The powder is held against the grid or septum by the force of the water moving through your pool filters.